eykemesquita/eykemesquita/README.md

 ## 📌 Featured Projects

-> 🚧 Currently organizing and refining my main projects — coming soon.
+> 🚧 Currently building and refining backend projects to showcase architecture, performance and best practices.

 ---